AdMoR/admor.github.io/_posts/2024-02-26-The cheapest deep learning workstation.markdown

-## The SCALING formula
+## Declination 2 - The SCALING ™️ formula

-Upgrade the GPU to a P40 or multiple ones.
+Goal : upgrade the GPU to a P40 or multiple ones.

-170€ P40 GPU
+170€ can be the cost of your P40 GPU.

 ![GPU from older times 2]({{site.baseurl}}/assets/img/p40.png){: width="550" }

-Because it is seen as a single 24Gb gpu and not multiple ones.
+Because it is seen as a single 24Gb gpu and not multiple ones like the K80, the P40 is a better choice for loading LLMs.

 With multiple GPUs, you can approach the price of more expansive instances like the [g5.12xlarge]